Position

 • Polish and wax vehicles to enhance their appearance and protect the paint.

-• Repair and touch up any imperfections on the vehicle's surface, including scratches, dents, and chips.
+• Repair and touch up any damaged areas on the vehicle, such as scratches or dents.

-• Clean and detail the interior of vehicles, including seats, carpets, dashboards, and windows.
+• Clean and detail the interior of vehicles, including seats, carpets, and dashboards.

-• Inspect vehicles for any damage or wear and report findings to the appropriate personnel.
+• Inspect vehicles for any defects or issues and report them to the appropriate personnel.

 Qualifications

-• High school diploma or equivalent required; additional training or certification in automotive detailing is a plus.
+• High school diploma or equivalent required; additional training in automotive detailing is a plus.

 • Proven experience as an Automotive Detailer or similar role.